catler4/SynapticTomoTools/README.md

 ## 🖥️ Graphical User Interface (GUI)

-You can also run the analysis pipeline using a graphical interface:
+You can run the analysis pipeline using a graphical interface:

 - Launch the GUI with:
   ```bash